-Reston 20/20 is a committee of the Reston Citizens Association (RCA) dedicated to sustaining Reston's quality of life through excellence in community planning.
+Reston 20/20 is an independent Reston citizens committee dedicated to sustaining Reston's quality of life through excellence in community planning, zoning, and development.

 Great assessment.
 Two comments, first I believe the rec center that RCC is proposing would not include indoor tennis.
 I remember Leila Gordon saying they are not interested in tennis and that they plan to leave that to RA to build and pay for themselves.
 Also, what about the lot behind the YMCA.
 The YMCA has expressed interest in expanding and partnering with the park authority or RCC.
 RCC has stated that they are not interested in partnering with the YMCA.
 They have not explained their position.
 RCC have also stated in the past that they are not interested in locating a rec center at Lake Fairfax.
 Again they have not explained their position.